• Skip to primary navigation

 Potomac Kempo - Our Mission

-Visiting the Shaolin Temple Henan China in 2001
+Visiting the Shaolin Temple, Henan, China in 2001

 The word, “healthier,” hearkens back to my earliest days as a martial artist.
 Not long after first putting on my white belt, I began to experience the benefits that practicing martial arts has to offer.
 The conditioning I acquired through my training afforded me well-rounded physical well-being that elevated my abilities in many other activities.
 I could hike, bike, run, climb, and endure challenges with grace and aplomb while feeling vibrant and healthy.